alex-thorne/blog/_reading-list/2025-02-20-stolenfocus.md

 In the end, the book aligned well with my existing interest in reducing distraction and focusing on fewer topics, more deeply - something I'd felt I needed to get back under control over the last couple of years.
 I sought it out because of that, and whether confirmation bias or not, it reaffirmed some simple thoughts on the matter.
 So, I got what I wanted out of it.

+I'm on the fence about whether I would recommend anyone read this or not.

 It's a quick read and there are some anecdotes I assume most people would find interesting such as Aza Raskin and his reflections on Infinite Scroll and Tristan Harris and his [call to Minimize Distraction & Respect Users’ Attention](https://archive.org/details/378841682-a-call-to-minimize-distraction-respect-users-attention-by-tristan-harris) while working at Google.
-Worth reading if you're interested in the subject; just be careful: it may make you want to delete your Facebook account and throw your phone away.
+It's worth reading if you're interested in the subject, so long as you form your own opinion and validate the suggestions the book makes.

-Honestly, not sure I would actually recommend reading it.
-I'm on the fence about it still.

 ### Log Details